dganituzan/BMIGui/README.md

 *** Assignment: ***

-Build a GUI that calculates the user body's physical condition and his daily energy requirements according to the user details.
+Build a GUI that calculates the user body's physical condition and his daily energy requirements according to the user details- weight of a person, while his gender, height, physique, etc. are known.

-The GUI will represent a designed and friendly BMI calculator while using the Model-View-Controller pattern.
+The GUI represents a designed and friendly BMI calculator while using the Model-View-Controller pattern.

 *** Goals ***

 Recognition with the MVC pattern and learning how to use it.

-Experience the design and graphics methods in JAVA.
+Getting an experience of design and graphics methods in JAVA.

 *** Classes ***